wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

     ![custom connectors](../media/11-custom-connectors.png)

 18. We have now completed publishing our Custom connector.
-In the next section, we will manage this Custom connector in a DLP policy.
+In the next exercise, we will manage this Custom connector in a DLP policy.

 ### Manage custom connector in a DLP policy